SUSSBIA/fabric-onboarding-experience/glossary.md

 A Fabric workspace reserved for BIA-managed production analytics assets.

-Assets in BIA production workspaces should have stronger control, validation, monitoring, ownership, and release practices.
+Assets in BIA Production Workspaces should have stronger control, validation, monitoring, ownership, and release practices.

+Direct workspace access to BIA Production Workspaces is restricted to BIA users.
+Non-BIA users should consume approved production outputs through approved report or app sharing channels.

 ### Bronze Layer